Orange-OpenSource/HSLinUCB/README.md

 # HSLinUCB
-This repository containes the simulation and environment code used in the paper Horizontal Scaling using Contextual Bandits
+This repository contains the simulation and environment code used in the paper Horizontal Scaling using Contextual Bandits

 ## Simulation
 The directory "simulation" contains all the Jupyter notebooks used in the simulation section of the paper.
 See the README.MD under this directory for more details.